Digital SLR photography — a beginner’s guide to bird photography (continued)

 Birds which are fighting each other will often temporarily forget all about their fear of photographers and allow you to get quite close.
 If the light is good enough, set your camera to shutter speed priority with a speed of at least 1,000th second, and use servo focus.
 Then aim at the birds and take shots in fast-burst mode with your finger held down on the shutter button for as long as you think you are getting something.
 And hope for the best.
 Of course you’ll have to act quickly because these occasions tend to only last a very short time.
 The action will be so fast it will appear as nothing more than a blur to your eyes so you won’t know what kind of shots you’re going to get until it’s all over.
 The photo of the two Scaly-breasted Lorikeets at right is an example of two fighting birds.
 Yeah, people see that shot and think they’re doing some sort of friendly dance or something.
 But now you know.

-Birds in city parks are often used to being near people, and therefore will be more likely to allow you to get closer, but try to frame your shots or control your depth of field so you don’t see too much man-made clutter in the background
+1: Birds in city parks are often used to being near people, and will therefore be more likely to let you get closer, but try to frame your shots or control your depth of field so you don’t see too much man-made clutter in the background.
+2: Both photos are of the same White-faced Heron.
+One shot was ruined by a bunch of ugly artificial things in the background and the other one was saved by just waiting until the bird moved to a different spot.

 It’s ironic that some of the best wildlife photos can be taken in the some of the least wild places.
 No, I’m not talking about zoos (which of course make wildlife photography easier).
 I’m talking about parks.
 If you have a park nearby then you’ll often get some great photos of birds, especially if there are large ponds.
 Ponds are bird magnets.
 If a bird flies into a park then chances are it’s one that is less easily spooked by people.
 In some parks you can get right up close to birds.
 Parks are also a great place to practice your bird photography so you can get your technique polished up before you head off to some wild places.